-Road king: Elliott wins at Daytona for 3rd straight on road
+Road king: Elliott wins at Daytona for 3rd straight roadie

 DAYTONA BEACH, Fla.
-(AP) — Make it three in a row on the road for Chase Elliott.
+(AP) — Chase Elliott was already NASCAR royalty.
+Now he’s also the sport’s road king.

-NASCAR’s most popular driver won the Cup Series road course race at Daytona International Speedway on Sunday, holding off hard-charging Denny Hamlin following a late restart and notching his third consecutive victory away from ovals.
+Elliott won the Cup Series’ first road course race at Daytona International Speedway on Sunday, holding off hard-charging Denny Hamlin following a late restart and notching his third consecutive victory away from ovals.

+“I had a phenomenal car.
+I don’t think I did anything special today,” Elliott said.

-The 24-year-old Elliott also won on road courses at Charlotte and at Watkins Glen last year.
-He got a bigger challenge than many expected down the stretch in his latest roadie.
+NASCAR’s most popular driver, the son of Hall of Famer Bill Elliott, also won on road courses at Charlotte and at Watkins Glen last year.
+He got a tougher challenge than many expected down the stretch in his latest roadie.

+The 24-year-old driver had a 10-second lead with 10 laps to go and was pulling away when Kyle Busch blew a tire and brought out a caution that gave his Joe Gibbs Racing teammates, Hamlin and Martin Truex Jr., a chance.

+But Elliott stayed out front on the final restart.
+Hamlin got to his rear bumper on the last lap, but couldn’t do enough to mount any significant pressure.

+“I kept him honest there,” Hamlin said.
+“He had such good drive off (the corners) I couldn’t do anything with him.”

+Hamlin finished second, followed by Truex and seven-time series champion Jimmie Johnson.

-Elliott, Hamlin and Martin Truex Jr. had the cars to beat.
+Elliott, Hamlin and Truex had the cars to beat all afternoon.
 Truex’s chances took a huge hit near the end of the second segment.
 He was caught speeding on pit road and forced to start the last stanza at the back of the pack.
+Hamlin also got stuck behind slower cars early in the final stage.

-Making up that kind of ground on a 14-turn, 3.61-mile road course was a nearly impossible tough task, especially considering Elliott was turning mistake-free laps at the front of the field.
+Making up that kind of ground on a 14-turn, 3.61-mile road course was a nearly impossible task, especially considering Elliott was turning mistake-free laps at the front of the field.

-Kyle Busch had the best shot at catching Elliott, but the defending series champion had rear brake issues with 17 laps to go and was forced to the garage for a lengthy repair.

-When everyone else cycled through final pit stops, Elliott had a six-second advantage over Hamlin.
-He pushed that to 10 with 10 laps to go.
+But that late caution gave both a shot, albeit an unlikely one given Elliott’s road repertoire.

-Another top contender, Kevin Harvick, got turned around while braking into the “international horseshoe” and never recovered.
-Rookie Christopher Bell hit Harvick in the rear and spun him out.
+Another top contender, points leader Kevin Harvick, got turned around while braking into the “international horseshoe” and never recovered.
+Harvick finished 17th.

+Kaz Grala was seventh in his Cup debut.
+Grala stepped into the No. 3 Chevrolet for Richard Childress Racing after Austin Dillon tested positive for COVID-19.
+Dillon needs two negative tests 24 hours apart before being cleared to return.

+“This is far beyond my wildest dreams for this event,” Grala said.

-Ryan Newman finished 19th in his return to the scene of his most harrowing crash.
+Ryan Newman was 19th in his return to the scene of his most harrowing crash.

 Newman delivered a special message to safety workers minutes before the race started.
 Newman spoke over his radio to the control tower, a clip that was later played during the NBC broadcast.